scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ## Reference - How the microservice transaction is achieved

-The transaction for placing an order achieves the microservice transaction, so this section focuses on how the transaction that spans Customer Service and Order service is implemented.
+The transaction for placing an order achieves the microservice transaction, so this section focuses on how the transaction that spans the Customer Service and the Order Service is implemented.

 The following sequence diagram shows the transaction for placing an order: